Carrigaline: Economy

 The town has four banks and a credit union.
-There is a long-established Supervalu supermarket, as well as a Dunnes Stores and Lidl.
+There is a long-established Supervalu supermarket, as well as Dunnes Stores, Lidl and Aldi stores.
 The four-star Carrigaline Court Hotel is located across from the Roman Catholic Church of Our Lady and St John.
 In addition to retail shops, Main Street has a number of pubs and restaurants.
 A Dairygold Co-op Superstore is located on Kilmoney Road.

 Demographics

 As of the 2016 census, Carrigaline had a population of 15,770.
 Of this population, 83% were white Irish, less than 1% white Irish traveller, 11% other white ethnicities, 2% black, 1% Asian, 1% other, and less than 1% had not stated their ethnicity.
 In terms of religion the town is 81% Catholic, 8% other stated religion, 11% with no religion, and less than 1% no stated religion.
+By the 2022 census, the population had grown to 18,239.

 International relations

 Carrigaline has town twinning agreements with the commune of Guidel in Brittany, France, and with the town of Kirchseeon, in Bavaria, Germany.